LiaOb21/FSP_assembly_benchmarking/README.md

 conda activate snakemake
 ```

-If you want to monitor the workflow through a console you can install the `snkmt` plugin within the snakemake environment (this is not mandatory):
+If you want to monitor the workflow through a console you can install the [`snkmt` plugin](https://github.com/cademirch/snkmt) within the snakemake environment (this is not mandatory):
 ```
 pip install snakemake-logger-plugin-snkmt # used for monitoring resources
 ```
 #### 2. Run the workflow

+:mushroom::mushroom::mushroom: **IMPORTANT:** Snakemake workflows must be always run from the cloned directory. :mushroom::mushroom::mushroom:

 To run the workflow, you can use the following command for using the regular inputs reads forward and reverse (R1 and R2):
 ```
+cd ~/FSP_assembly_benchmarking
 snakemake --configfile config/config.yml --software-deployment-method conda --snakefile workflow/Snakefile --cores 8
 ```

 If you want to use `snkmt` add this flag to the previous command: `--logger snkmt`.

+When you use `workflow/Snakefile`, the only files you need in [your input data directory](README.md#1-your-input-data-directory-structure) are `*_trimmed.R1.fq.gz` and `*_trimmed.R2.fq.gz`.

 If you want to use merged reads (that you have to merge previously) you can run the following command:

 ```
+cd ~/FSP_assembly_benchmarking
 snakemake --configfile config/config.yml --software-deployment-method conda --snakefile workflow/Snakefile_merged --cores 8
 ```

+Note that for the workflow to run properly when using `workflow/Snakefile_merged` the input directory must contain all the files showed in [Your input data directory structure](README.md#1-your-input-data-directory-structure), including `*_unmerged.R1.fq.gz`, `*_unmerged.R2.fq.gz`, `*_trimmed.R1.fq.gz`, and `*_trimmed.R2.fq.gz`, as some of the assemblers needs these file in order to run.

 Even in this case you can add the `--logger snkmt` flag.